• Skip to main content

 The last nutrient to consider is the fat in potato chips.

 While naturally-occurring fats in coconuts, avocados, dairy, and meats are good for you, the cheap vegetable oils used to deep-fry chips can be inflammatory.
+Inflammatory fats increase insulin resistance and worsen blood sugar levels.

 Micronutrients and Chips

-Chips made from potatoes still contain small amounts of beneficial micronutients even after they have been heavily processed and fried in oil.
+Chips made from potatoes still contain small amounts of beneficial micronutrients even after they have been heavily processed and fried in oil.
 For example, a serving of regular potato chips contains 14% of your daily value of Vitamin C and 10% daily value of Vitamin B-6.

 But clearly, this does not counteract for the high carbohydrate content and the overall low quality fats that you’ll generally be getting in those chips.